-Conjunctivitis and keratitis occurred more frequently in AD subjects who received DUPIXENT compared to those who received placebo.
+Conjunctivitis and keratitis occurred more frequently in atopic dermatitis subjects who received DUPIXENT compared to those who received placebo.
 Conjunctivitis was the most frequently reported eye disorder.
 Most subjects with conjunctivitis or keratitis recovered or were recovering during the treatment period [see Adverse Reactions (6.1)].

-Among subjects with asthma, the frequencies of conjunctivitis and keratitis were similar between DUPIXENT and placebo [see Adverse Reactions (6.1)].
+Among asthma subjects, the frequencies of conjunctivitis and keratitis were similar between DUPIXENT and placebo [see Adverse Reactions (6.1)].